So You Got Called Out on Social Media By Someone More Marginalized Than You

 - Call an intersectional white feminist friend who will help you unpack what you’re feeling (I’m here for you!)

-- Defend yourself.
+- Be a Debbie Double-Down.
+You don’t need to defend yourself.
 Remember: Not Jason Voorhees or a saber-toothed tiger!

 - Call up a non-intersectional white feminist friend to commiserate about how ridiculous feminism has become since The Millennials with their trigger warnings got all touchy about everything.